Five important takeaways from this article:

 FHA and VA loans are a little different.
 Technically speaking, neither the FHA or VA requires a standard home inspection.
 But they both require a home appraisal, and there’s a basic property-inspection component “built into” the appraisal.
 So the government-backed mortgage programs work differently.

 Home Inspections Not Required for Most Mortgages

-When buying a house, you will have an opportunity to have the home inspected before signing all of the paperwork at closing to take ownership of the property.
-This inspection is entirely for the home buyer’s benefit.
-It is designed to give you a clear picture of the property’s condition, including any items that might need repair.
+When buying a house, you will have an opportunity to have the home thoroughly inspected before proceeding with the transaction.
+This inspection is entirely for the buyer’s benefit.
+It is designed to give you a clearer and more detailed picture of the property’s condition, including any items that might need repair down the road.

 Home inspections can also help you identify potential hazards, such as faulty wiring within an electrical panel and similar issues.

 But home inspections usually are not required by mortgage lenders.
 It’s an optional process that you can decide on for yourself, as the buyer.
 Reading the rest of this article will help you make an informed decision.